-- 11.-(1) Regulations may make provision- - (a) as to the circumstances and manner in which, and the times at which, the Department for Social Development may make deductions and payments for the purposes of section 10; - (b) as to the calculation of the amounts to be deducted and paid and, in particular, to ensure that sums payable to the debtor by way of relevant benefits do not fall below such limit as is specified; - (c) as to the priority between the payment of sums under the collection order and the payment of other sums from the amounts deducted; - (d) as to the circumstances in which the Department for Social Development is to cease to make deductions; - (e) requiring the Department for Social Development to notify the debtor in such manner and at such time as is specified of the total amount of the deductions made up to the time of the notification. - (2) Regulations may- - (a) make provision as to the contents of an application for deduction from benefits; - (b) make provision that, where the amount to which the application relates has been paid, the court must notify the Department for Social Development and the debtor accordingly.
+- 15.-(1) Regulations may make further provision about applications for deductions from benefits; and the regulations may in particular make provision- - (a) as to the circumstances and manner in which, and the times at which, the Department for Social Development may make deductions and payments for the purposes of section 14; - (b) as to the calculation of the amounts to be deducted and paid and, in particular, to ensure that sums payable to the debtor by way of relevant benefits do not fall below such limit as is specified; - (c) as to the priority between the payment of sums under the collection order and the payment of other sums from the amounts deducted; - (d) as to the circumstances in which the Department for Social Development is to cease to make deductions; - (e) requiring the Department for Social Development to notify the debtor in such manner and at such time as is specified of the total amount of the deductions made up to the time of the notification. - (2) Regulations may-

-Enquiries into debtor's means
+- (a) make provision as to the contents of an application for deduction from benefits; - (b) make provision that, where the amount to which the application relates has been paid, the court must notify the Department for Social Development and the debtor accordingly.

-- 12.-(1) Before exercising the power under section 4(1)(a) or 9(1)(c) to order a collection officer to make an application for deduction from benefits, the court must inquire into the debtor's means; and for that purpose the court may require the debtor to provide- - (a) his or her full name, address, date of birth and National Insurance number, and - (b) details of any relevant benefit which the debtor receives.
+25 Enquiries into debtor's means

-- (2) A person commits an offence if the person fails, without reasonable excuse, to provide information required under subsection (1). - (3) A person commits an offence if, in providing information in response to a requirement under subsection (1), the person- - (a) provides information which the person knows to be false in a material particular, - (b) recklessly provides information which is false in a material particular, or - (c) knowingly fails to disclose a material fact.
+- 16.-(1) Before exercising the power under section 4(1)(a) or 9(1)(c) to order a collection officer to make an application for deduction from benefits, the court must inquire into the debtor's means; and for that purpose the court may require the debtor to provide- - (a) his or her full name, address, date of birth and National Insurance number, and - (b) details of any relevant benefit which the debtor receives. - (2) A person commits an offence if the person fails, without reasonable excuse, to provide information required under subsection (1). - 35 (3) A person commits an offence if, in providing information in response to a requirement under subsection (1), the person- - (a) provides information which the person knows to be false in a material particular, - (b) recklessly provides information which is false in a material particular, or - (c) knowingly fails to disclose a material fact.